mt12-ml/Bootcamp-25-B2/Git_Bash/readme.md

 **To alias `ll` to `ls -alF`**:
 Add `alias ll='ls -alF'` in your `.bashrc` file, then run `source ~/.bashrc` to apply immediately.

+**`source script.sh`**: Executes the script in the current shell, so any changes to environment variables or current directory persist after it runs.
+**`./script.sh`**: Runs the script in a new subshell, so changes do not affect the current shell environment.

+**When to use each**:
+Use `source` when you want the script to modify your current shell environment (e.g., set variables).
+Use `./script.sh` to run the script independently without affecting your current shell.